-5. Review of Survey Results in Relation to Life-cycle Hypothesis
+5. Review of Survey Results in Relation to Life-cycle Hypotheses

 After reviewing the available documentation in relation to the hypotheses developed at the September 1980 Meeting (NAFO Sci.
-Cown.
-Rep. 1979-80, a useful framework to guide future studies: "Most adult Illex in the northern part of the area of distribution in the Northwest Atlantic move southwestward in autumn from the continental shelf and slope to at least the Chesapeake Bay-Cape Hatteras area.
-Spawning, although protracted, occurs mainly be either demersal or pelagic, occurs on or off the continental shelf as far as the Gulf Stream, and is principally confined to areas south of Chesapeake Bay.
+Coun.
+Rep. 1979-80, pages 129-130), the following scenario appears to provide a useful framework to guide future studies: "Most adult Illex in the northern part of the area of distribution in the Northwest Atlantic move southwestward in autumn from the continental shelf and slope to at least the Chesapeake Bay-Cape Hatteras area.
+Spawning, although protracted, occurs mainly in the late autumn-early winter period, may be either demersal or pelagic, occurs on or off the continental shelf as far as the Gulf Stream, and is principally confined to areas south of Chesapeake Bay.
+The Gulf Stream system provides a key transport mechanism for larvae and juveniles".